mozilla/glean/docs/dev/python/setting-up-python-build-environment.md

 ### Setting up Rust

-If you've already set up Rust for building Glean for Android or iOS, you already have everything yhou need and can skip this section.
+If you've already set up Rust for building Glean for Android or iOS, you already have everything you need and can skip this section.

 Rust can be installed using `rustup`, with the following commands: